Children who attend a Somerset County Council school, whose parents or carers receive certain benefits may be entitled to free school meals.

 Only the benefits listed above qualify for free school meals.
-No other benefit entitles the parent or carer to free school meals for their children.
+No other benefit entitles parents or carers to free school meals for their children.

 How to apply

-- Please complete the online form, print out a copy of the form from this page or contact us on 0300 123 2224 to ask for an application form.
+- Please fill in the online form, print out a copy of the form from this page or contact us on 0300 123 2224 to ask for an application form.

 You do not need to send evidence with this application.
 If we need evidence at a later date we will contact you.